Running SUSHI

 To run the IG Publisher, we recommend downloading the _updatePublisher.bat|sh and _genonce.bat|sh scripts provided by the sample-ig project.
 To get these scripts, download the sample-ig project, unzip it, and copy all of the .bat and .sh files to the directory above the fsh-generated directory (my-project in the example above).

-If you used sushi --init (or sushi init for SUSHI 3.0) then these scripts were already downloaded and added to your project.
+If you used sushi init then these scripts were already downloaded and added to your project.

 Downloading the IG Publisher